Historiography of the Christianization of the Roman Empire: Network theory

 Classical archaeologist and ancient historian Anna Collar chooses network theory for explaining Christianization of the Roman Empire, saying: "it does not address why such changes take place, but it can help explain how change happened".
 Current studies in sociology and anthropology have shown that Christianity in its early centuries spread through its acquisition by one person from another by forming a distinct social network.
 Collar says that archaeological remains demonstrate that networks are formed wherever there are connections.
 When groups of people with different ways of life connect, interact, and exchange ideas and practices, "cultural diffusion" occurs.
 The more groups interact, the more cultural diffusion takes place.
 Diffusion is the primary method by which societies change; (it is distinct from colonialization which forces elements of a foreign culture into a society).

 To understand patterns of development, social network theory treats society as a web of overlapping relationships and ties early Christian growth to its preexisting relationships.
 Adam M. Schor, a scholar of ancient Mediterranean history, discusses this: "Network theory aided Stark's research (with William Bainbridge) including the ground-breaking conclusion that almost all converts to modern religious groups have friendships or familial bonds with existing members.
 In fact, Stark used the network concept to back up his projections, positing that Christianity first grew along existing Jewish networks and existing links between Roman cities".
-Historian Paula Fredriksen says that it is "because of Diaspora Judaism, which is extremely well established [in the empirical age], that Christianity itself, as a new and constantly improvising form of Judaism, is able to spread as it does through the Roman world".
+Historian Paula Fredriksen says that it is "because of Diaspora Judaism, which is extremely well established [in the imperial age], that Christianity itself, as a new and constantly improvising form of Judaism, is able to spread as it does through the Roman world".

 The kind of network formed by early Christian groups is what sociology calls a "modular scale-free network".
-This is a series of small “cells” that are associations of small groups of people, such as the early home churches in Ephesus and Caesaria, with popular leaders, (such as the Apostle Paul), who are the ones who hold together an otherwise unconnected small cluster of cells.
+This is a series of small "cells" that are associations of small groups of people, such as the early home churches in Ephesus and Caesaria, with popular leaders, (such as the Apostle Paul), who are the ones who hold together an otherwise unconnected small cluster of cells.

 Network theory says that modular scale free networks are "robust": "they grow without central direction, but also survive most attempts to wipe them out."
 The third century saw the empire's greatest persecution of Christians while also being the critical century of church growth.
-Schor adds that "Persecutions (like Valerian’s) might have thinned the Christian leadership without damaging the network’s long-term growth capacity."
+Schor adds that "Persecutions (like Valerian's) might have thinned the Christian leadership without damaging the network's long-term growth capacity."
 Keith Hopkins attests that rapid growth in absolute numbers occurred only in the third and fourth centuries.